Australia in Africa

 Australia’s development assistance is carefully targeted for the greatest impact.
 It has the capacity to make a difference by targeting sectors where Australian experience and knowledge visibly add value, deepen engagement and continue flexibility and responsiveness within the chosen areas of expertise.
 Australia Awards is available to a select number of priority countries, in line with the geographical and sectoral focus for Australian engagement in Africa.

 Australia is optimistic about Africa’s future.
-Australia has eight Diplomatic missions in Africa supporting bilateral relations with sub-Saharan African nations.
+Australia has 9 Diplomatic missions in Africa supporting bilateral relations with sub-Saharan African nations.
 The first mission, based in South Africa, was opened in 1946.

 For more information, please visit: Australia Awards in sub-Saharan Africa